-The 2012 Policy History Conference was held in Richmond, Virginia, once again with the co-sponsorship of the Journal of Policy History, the Miller Center of Public Affairs and the Institute for Political History.
+The Policy History Conference was held in Richmond, Virginia in 2012 and in Columbus, Ohio in 2014.
+Co-sponsors included of the Journal of Policy History, the Miller Center of Public Affairs and the Institute for Political History.

-The 2014 Policy History Conference will be held June 4-7, 2014 in Columbus, Ohio at the Sheraton on Capitol Square.
+The 2016 Policy History Conference will be held June 1 - 5, 2016 in Nashville, Tennessee at the Loews Vanderbilt Hotel.